 As with lawns, mushrooms commonly emerge from organic matter in the mulch, even in your vegetable garden.
 Not a major concern but breaking up or removing any large chunks of wood in the soil might reduce them.

-Mushrooms popping up in mulch beds or lawns are largely a cosmetic problem — if you don’t see them and they’re not harming your plants, you can ignore them.
+Mushrooms popping up in mulch beds or lawns are largely a cosmetic problem — if your lawn or plants appear healthy, you may assume the mushrooms are not harming them.
 If they often appear on open surfaces of bare mulch or soil, consider planting those areas with low shrubs, perennials, or groundcovers.
 In addition to benefiting the garden, wildlife, and soil, the plants will hide the mushrooms!

 On Trees and Other Plants